-- Given an LC expression, we evaluate it by repeatedly applying the preceding rules until we get an answer. - What happens when we encounter an expression to which more than one rule applies?
+- Given an LC expression, we evaluate it by repeatedly applying the preceding rules until we get an answer. - What happens when we encounter an expression to which more than one rules applies?
 In our framework, the leftmost rule always takes priority. - Other strategies are possible.
-Some "syntactic" (rewrite-rule-based) semantics for complex languages define formal syntactic rules (called evaluation contexts) to determine which reduction is done first.
+Some "syntactic" (rewriterule-based) semantics for complex languages define formal syntactic rules (called evaluation contexts) to determine which reduction is done first.
+For our purposes, simply mandating the leftmost reduction is sufficient.